 - 3. Required Supplementary Information.
-The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, actuarially determined contributions, and investment returns. - 4.
+The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, investment returns and actuarially determined contributions. - 4.
 Other Supplementary Schedules.
-Other supplementary schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.
+Other schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.